awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodeBuild.md

 **Note**
 The artifact configured in your CodeBuild project becomes the CodePipeline input artifact in your pipeline action\.

+  If the `CombineArtifacts` parameter is selected for batch builds, the output artifact location contains the combined artifacts from multiple builds that were run in the same execution\.

 ## Output variables<a name="action-reference-CodeBuild-variables"></a>

 This action will produce as variables all environment variables that were exported as part of the build\.
 See [https://docs\.aws\.amazon\.com/codebuild/latest/userguide/build\-spec\-ref\.html\#exported\-variables\-build\-spec](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html#exported-variables-build-spec) for more details on how to export environment variables\.